tianle91/astroturf/README.md

 Problems:
 1. Sentiment of comment is not necessarily sentiment towards entity.
 2. Hit-rate of entities with common usage is low.
 E.g. Uber (the company) is not uber (the adjective).

+# simulate

+To-do:
+1. Get all comments by user.
+2. Simulate when response occurs.
+3. Simulate content of respons.